kylbutlr/ToDoList/README.md

 Or [go to the API directly](https://kylbutlr-todos-api.herokuapp.com) in your browser.
 (Try going to /todos)

-**Warning**: This is public information.
-This is currently a "public app" and does not feature user accounts, so all entries and modifications will be **saved and displayed for everyone**.
+This is currently a "public app" without user accounts, so **all entries and modifications will be publicly displayed to every visitor (deleted daily)**.

 ***